Published Wednesday, 30 September 2015 09:41

 When one of the three makes a major move to carve out a larger slice of the pie, the others are quick to grab knives and follow suite.
 According to an article posted on Metalinjection.net, Century Media was Sony’s consolation prize and oh what a prize indeed.
 With Sony snatching Century Media up the music group solidified a delicious 33.6% share of the album market. …now that’s a lesson on buying your cake and eating it too.

-Undoubtedly news of the deal stoked the rebellious anti-corporate flame of every rambunctious and angst-ridden metalhead to survive a mosh pit, but such fears are merited right?
-Billboard reported that while “Sony paid about $20 million for the company”, Century retained its publishing assets and founder Robert Kampf would stay on and head Sony’s new subsidiary.
+Undoubtedly news of the deal stoked the rebellious anti-corporate flame of every rambunctious and angst-ridden metalhead to survive a mosh pit, but such fears are merited, right?
+Billboard reported that while “Sony paid about $20 million for the company”, Century kept its publishing assets and founder Robert Kampf would stay on and head Sony’s new subsidiary.

 While all of this looks to be a positive set of revelations, it is also a playbook maneuver that has been seen before by many.
 Years ago Roadrunner Records (Slipknot, Nickleback, Opeth) found itself in a similar situation.
 The label soon saw their head honcho Cees Wessels step down, their international offices shut down and various other execs were either pushed out or left by themselves.
 This barrage of layoffs left Roadrunner a shell off what it was when it rose to stardom in the 90‘s and provides insight into Century’s future and the future of other labels that may meet a similar fate.